-Deferred Interest may at the option of the Issuer be paid in whole or in part, at any time, on giving 10 (ten) Business Days' notice to the Bondholders and the Principal Paying Agent in accordance with Condition X, subject to (i) FINMA's approval if such approval is required in accordance with Applicable Regulations at that time and (ii) no Solvency Event having occurred and which is continuing on the 10th (tenth) Business Day preceding the payment date of such Deferred Interest and (iii) such payment not causing a Solvency Event to occur (in which case the Issuer may only pay an amount other than the Solvency Shortfall).
+Deferred Interest may at the option of the Issuer be paid in whole or in part, at any time, on giving 10 (ten) Business Days' notice to the Bondholders and the Principal Paying Agent in accordance with Condition X, subject to FINMA's approval if such approval is required as per SPICO or any Future Regulations and subject to no Solvency Event having occurred and which is continuing on the 10th (tenth) Business Day preceding the payment date of the such Deferred Interest and such payment not causing a Solvency Event to occur (in which case the Issuer may only pay an amount other than the Solvency Shortfall).
 However, Deferred Interest shall become due and payable in full upon any of the following events:

-- a) the occurrence of a Compulsory Interest Payment Date following the deferral of interest; - b) any Optional Redemption or Special Early Redemption of the Bonds; - c) a decree or order being made by a court or agency or supervisory authority in Switzerland having jurisdiction in respect of the same, or a resolution being passed, for the opening of bankruptcy proceedings, dissolution (other than pursuant to a merger, consolidation or amalgamation with another entity where the resulting or surviving entity assumes all the obligations of the Issuer in respect of the Bonds), liquidation or winding-up of the Issuer; and - d) the occurrence of the next Optional Interest Payment Date upon which the Issuer elects to make an Interest Payment.
+- a) the occurrence of a Compulsory Interest Payment Date following the deferral of interest; - any redemption of the Bonds (both Optional Redemption or a Special Early Redemption); - c) a decree or order being made by a court or agency or supervisory authority in Switzerland having jurisdiction in respect of the same, or a resolution being passed, for the dissolution (other than pursuant to a merger, consolidation or amalgamation with another entity where the resulting or surviving entity assumes all the obligations of the Issuer in respect of the Bonds), liquidation or winding-up of the Issuer; and - d) the occurrence of the next Optional Interest Payment date upon which the Issuer elects to make an Interest Payment.

-Notwithstanding the above, Deferred Interest which becomes due and payable pursuant to sections (a) and (d) is in any case subject to no Solvency Event having occurred and which is continuing and such payment not causing a Solvency Event to occur (in which case the Issuer may only pay an amount other than the Solvency Shortfall) and may further be subject to FINMA approval if such approval is required in accordance with Applicable Regulations at that time.
+Notwithstanding the above, Deferred Interest which becomes due and payable subject to sections (a) and (d) may be subject to FINMA approval if such approval is required as per the SPICO or any Future Regulations.